brooklynrail/brooklynrail-platform/content/events/2022/12/r-h-quaytman.md

 ---
 title: R.H.
 Quaytman
-deck: Featuring Quaytman and Felix Bernstein
+deck: Featuring Quaytman and Felix Bernstein, with Krystal Languell
 summary: Artist R.H.
 Quaytman joins Rail contributor Felix Bernstein for a conversation.
 We conclude with a poetry reading by Krystal Languell.
 people: